alec-gullon/Scaffold/README.md

 Avoid downloading the entire `media` directory as this is liable to take a while and will download a ton of inessential files.

-Finally, sure to also delete `media/wdp/style-assets/php/lib/src` from your local filesystem otherwise the links to `cmslib` won't be setup correctly.
+Finally, make sure to also delete `media/wdp/style-assets/php/lib/src` from your local filesystem otherwise the links to `cmslib` won't be setup correctly.

 ## Step 4: Configure config.ini file